snonux/gemtexter/content/md/gemfeed/2021-05-16-personal-bash-coding-style-guide.md

 ### Non-evil alternative to variable assignments via eval

 Google is in the opinion that eval should be avoided.
 I think so too.
-They list this example in their guide:
+They list these examples in their guide:

 ```
 # What does this set?